ravitejathoram/Mongo-SpringBoot-Aggregation/README.md

     - getYelpBusinessAnalysis (Aggregate Query GET API): to get information about cities and the corresponding total no.of business organizations present in city.
 - Developed a Simple Responsive Web Application in HTML and JS.
 Displayed content using the developed RESTful APIs.

+### Note:
+### I changed the default port of my Spring Boot(in the application.properties file).
+So this application starts TomCat embedded in Spring at port 8090(rather than at 8080).